Luciano Gómez

-Luciano Gómez (born 22 March 1996) is an Argentine professional footballer who plays as a right-back or winger for Argentine Primera División team Independiente.
+Luciano Gómez (born 22 March 1996) is an Argentine professional footballer who plays as a right-back or winger for Argentine Primera División team Independiente Rivadavia, on loan from Argentinos Juniors.

 Career

 Gómez began with Banfield, with his debut coming in the Argentine Primera División against Arsenal de Sarandí on 12 February 2016.

 In July 2021, Gómez joined Argentinos Juniors on loan for the rest of 2021 with a purchase option.
-In January 2022, the club triggered the option to sign him on a permanently deal.
+In January 2022, the club triggered the option to sign him on a permanent deal.